What is the new state regulated life insurance program you keep reading about? Is it a legitimate plan?

 Here’s how we can explain it:

-All insurance is governed at the state level.
-All insurance companies require prior approval from your state’s insurance department to sell an insurance product in the concerned state legally.
+All insurance, including cash value life insurance, is governed at the state level.
+All insurance companies require prior approval from your state’s insurance department to sell an insurance product legally in the concerned state.

-Details related to the rates, application, and a slew of other financial information must be presented before the government during the approval process.
-The product will be approved by the insurance department if and when it meets the prescribed requirements.
+Details related to the rates, application, and other financial information must be presented to the government during approval.
+The insurance department will approve the product if and when it meets the prescribed requirements.

-This is the origin of the term ‘state regulated’ that you find so often in these mailers.
+This is the origin of the term ‘state-regulated’ that you often find in these mailers.

-While it’s technically not a lie, insurance companies twist this fact to mislead people into thinking that some government entity manages the program being offered.
-Rest assured that nobody at any level of the government has any idea about this “offer.”
+While technically not a lie, insurance companies twist this fact to mislead people into thinking that some government entity manages the offered program.
+Rest assured that nobody at any level of the government knows about this “offer.”

 Your State Does Not Matter